Diageo pulls out of sponsoring Copa America soccer tournament

-Alcoholic beverage company Diageo Plc (DGE.L) on Thursday joined other major sponsors pulling out of the Copa America after players criticized organizers for moving the soccer tournament to Brazil despite one of the world's worst COVID-19 outbreaks.
+SAO PAULO (Reuters) - Alcoholic beverage company Diageo Plc on Thursday joined other major sponsors pulling out of the Copa America after players criticized organizers for moving the soccer tournament to Brazil despite one of the world’s worst COVID-19 outbreaks.

 The spirits makers said it was withdrawing its brand names as sponsors of the 10-nation South American tournament “before the current Brazilian health situation and out of respect for this moment of the COVID-19 pandemic”.

-Mastercard Inc (MA.N) and drinks company Ambev backed away from the Copa America on Wednesday.
+Mastercard Inc and drinks company Ambev backed away from the Copa America on Wednesday.

 Diageo Brasil said in a statement the sponsorship had been agreed for the event when it was to be co-hosted by Colombia and Argentina.